top of page

 of the Scope Project

-In March 2025, we gathered in Montgomery Alabama to celebrate the 60th anniversary of SCLC’s SCOPE project.
+In March 2025, we gathered in Montgomery Alabama to celebrate the 60th Anniversary of the SCLC 1965 SCOPE Project.

-So that we never forget the fight we fought on Bloody Sunday 1965, hundreds marched peacefully and in solidarity, continuing our on-going fight for voting rights for all.
+Hundreds marched peacefully and in solidarity on this historic and memorable day... so that we never forget the fight we fought on Bloody Sunday 1965... and to continue our on-going pursuit of equal voting rights for all.

 60thFlyer.jpg